Three to Five Year Degree (60-30)

 - Language: The study of the foreign language begun for the MA requirements should be continued and periodically assessed.
 PhD students are advised to study a second language as it pertains to fieldwork and to propose a study plan that is approved by the supervisory committee chair.

 - General Examination: The examination may not be taken until after all course and language requirements have been fulfilled.
 The General Examination consists of written and oral examinations.
-Written examinations are in the following general subjects: Major area, Minor area, Ethnomusicology, Interdisciplinary subject, and General listening.
+Written examinations are in the following four general subjects: Area 1, Area 2, Interdisciplinary area, and General listening.
+Typically a different committee member supervises Area 1, Area 2 and the Interdisciplinary Area (that is, one committee member per subject), and the chair of the supervisory committee typically supervises the General Listening area.
+The written exam will last one week, and the student will receive a question/prompt on a different subject area each day.
+The student will typically receive the question in the morning (or agreed upon time) and submit approximately 5-8 hours later.
+In each area, the committee member responsible will guide the student in preparing questions for the written exam.
 The oral examination is scheduled after the student has successfully completed the written examinations.
 Doctoral students should have their committee established at least four months before the General Examination.
-The Request for the General Examination form must be signed by all committee members and submitted to the Graduate School three weeks before the exam.
+The student submits the online General Examination request to the Graduate School three weeks before the exam.
 The Graduate School requires completion of 60 credits of coursework (including coursework taken for the master’s degree) prior to the General Examination, 18 of which must be from the 500-level or above and 18 of which are from the 400-level or above and numerically graded.